Is your child spending longer than usual doing homework? Like four or five hours instead of the usual one or two?

-Unlike centuries back, today learning from tutors is not just restricted to the privileged.
+Unlike centuries back, today learning from private tutors is not just restricted to the privileged.
 Nearly every student has at some point or the other, take the help of a tutor whether online or in-person.
 So don’t worry if you feel like your child needs one.
 You’re not alone.

 A professional tutor can help with the areas your child is finding difficult or struggling with.
 It could be a subject, or two.
 Or a specific topic within a subject.
 As experts in their subjects, tutors can help fill the gaps in learning and bring your child up to speed.